bibin-skaria/web-page-og/context.md

 # Project Context

 ## Summary
-- Extended `index.html` navigation with anchors for repositories and blog sections.
-- Added a GitHub organization repositories section sourced from the ossgenesis public repos list.
-- Added a blog section linking to two internal `.docx` process documents with publication timestamps.
+- Rebranded the landing page around the OSSGenesis GitHub organization and updated navigation/hero CTAs.
+- Highlighted all public repositories with detailed feature breakdowns in both the featured projects and repositories sections.
+- Inlined full content from the Agile methodology and Change Management `.docx` documents in the blog section (download links preserved).
+- Refreshed activity, about, and footer sections to point to the ossgenesis properties.

 ## Pending Items
-- `.docx` source documents remain untracked for now; convert to Markdown if you prefer in-repo documentation without binary files.
+- `.docx` source documents remain untracked; convert to Markdown/HTML in-repo if binary files become inconvenient.
-- Consider automating repository data retrieval during build rather than manual updates.
+- Consider automating repository metadata (language, updated date) from the GitHub API during build so it stays current.